 Spring: Start of February to end of June

 Duration: Fall, Spring or Year

 The program at Budapest University of Technology and Economics is run through IESP.
 Please refer to BUTE's web site for more information.

 You must carry the equivalent of 15-18 UW credits while abroad on this program, as determined through a scale for credit equivalency.
 At least 50% of the courses you take abroad must be in engineering, science, or math.
 You can take any course abroad that you can get approved as equivalent to a UW course; learn how to get courses equated.
 You can also choose from a list of courses already approved as equivalent to UW courses:

-The lists of courses offered in Spring 2017 are below.
-These are provided as a reference--course lists for Spring 2018 will not be available until at least November 2017.
+The lists of courses offered in Fall 2018 are below.
+These are provided as a reference--course lists for Fall 2019 will not be available until at least April 2019.